VHAE04/Mylife_hacking/README.md

 http://web.archive.org/web/20230216134634/https://ts.hust.edu.vn/

-and then I failed college ;D
+and then I failed university ;D

 ....more in future